LUMC/HAMLET/README.md

 # Hamlet

 Hamlet is a pipeline for analysis of human acute myeloid leukemia RNA-seq samples.
 It is based on the [Snakemake workflow management system](https://snakemake.readthedocs.io/en/stable/).
-Four distinct analysi modules comprise Hamlet:
+Four distinct analysis modules comprise Hamlet:

   1. `snv-indels`, for small variant detection